 2012 Women of Color Student Association Award, SUNY Cortland

-2010 Invited facilitator for a workshop on multiculturalism, the global community and social change for Cortland’s Building Community Leaders Program, Fall 2010
+2010 Facilitator, workshop on multiculturalism, the global community and social

 2009 Outstanding Achievement in Research Award, SUNY Cortland

-2009 Phi Kappa Phi, Honors Society, SUNY Cortland
+2009 Phi Kappa Phi, Honor Society, SUNY Cortland

-2006 Phi Beta Phi, International Honors Society, SUNY Cortland chapter
+2006 Phi Beta Delta, International Honors Society, SUNY Cortland chapter

 2005-6 Award for infusing service learning into curriculum, SUNY Cortland